may-py/may-py/profile.md

 ## About me
-I'm a Finance Professional and not a programmer.
-I started my programming learning journey early 2019 with python to boost my financial data analysis skill.
-After learning python basics, I found that I have to learn webframework and started with Django.
-I'm Data Sciene Machine learning  enthusiast.
+I'm not a coder; I'm a finance professional.
+I began my programming adventure in early 2019 using Python in order to improve my financial data analysis skills.
+After studying the fundamentals of Python, I realized that I needed to understand webframeworks and began with Django.
+I'm a Data Scientist and Machine Learning enthusiast.

-Currently i am working as a Finance Controller and my 10 years background associated with Financils reporting..
+I am now employed as a Finance Controller, and I have a 10-year history in financial reporting.

 ## Stack I work with